Visit us on Facebook

 The newly-reformed PPG has been operating since May 2019 and aims to provide a patient perspective on the services provided.

 The group acts as a "critical friend" and are an important point of contact between patients and the Practice.
 The PPG continues to break down barriers and improve communication and information between patients and the Practice.
 We provide a well-established opportunity for patients to influence decisions about the services, how they are provided and how the Practice is run.
 Our working relationship is excellent and acts as a conduit to the Practice partners and staff on many issues.

 We want to include as many of our Practice population we can and this website presents the opportunity for patients of Jacksdale Medical Centre to join the Virtual PPG.
-If you would like any further information or are interested in taking a more active role in the PPG please contact us at the surgery either in person, by telephoning us on 01773 608760 or by emailing:
+If you would like any further information or are interested in taking a more active role in the PPG please contact us at the surgery either in person, by telephoning us on 01773 608760.

 What is a Patient Participation Group (PPG)?

 Patient Participation refers to patients taking an active interest in their health care providers.
 Patient Participation Groups (PPGs) operate within most GP surgeries and health centres.
 Priorities are decided and agreed in order to meet local needs and to reflect the interests and commitment of the participants.

 PPGs play an important role in informing the Clinical Commissioning Group (CCG) via a Clinical Reference Committee made up of GP representatives for each locality in a region about the patient’s perspective on the quality, availability and provision of services.